axondeepseg/axondeepseg/docs/source/documentation.rst

     conda search python

-If a list of available Python versions are displayed and show versions >=3.6.0, you may skip to the next section (Virtualenv).
+If a list of available Python versions are displayed and show versions >=3.6.0, you may skip to the next section (Git).

 Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~